Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 As with all Moddable platforms, you can debug script code using `xsbug` over the USB serial interface with the Zephyr device.
 For more information, see the [`xsbug` documentation](../xs/xsbug.md).

 For native code source level debugging, you can use [GDB](https://www.gnu.org/software/gdb/documentation/).

+> Note: These instructions are for macOS and Linux.

 Use the `-t debug` target to start the debugger: